Vestry NominationsSee below for answers to some common questions about Vestry nominations.

 Who is overseeing the election?

 At their September meeting, the vestry appointed a vestry discernment committee who will receive all of the nominations and discern the final slate.
-That committee is made up of our three outgoing vestry members: Adam Guzzo, Lorene Eberhardt, and Dan Vogel, plus the rector, David Hanke.
+That committee is made up of our three outgoing vestry members: Mary Jo Binker, Karen McNeilly, and Dennis Wong, plus the rector, David Hanke.
 This committee will review the nominations and make decisions regarding the slate.
 Please pray for us as we pray for you and our congregation during this time.